jorgeloopzz/dotfiles/.config/ranger/README.md

 ## 🧩 Plugins

 You are able to improve ranger by installing plugins.
-Take a look at [this](https://github.com/topics/ranger-plugin) list if you are interested in some of them but I personally only use [ranger_devicons](https://github.com/alexanderjeurissen/ranger_devicons) to have a more beautiful view.
+Take a look at [this](https://github.com/topics/ranger-plugin) list if you are interested in some of them but I personally only use [ranger_devicons](https://github.com/alexanderjeurissen/ranger_devicons).

 ### Installation